Lesson Plan - Get It!

 - Fabric masks should be washed properly after a long period of use.

-For a complete guide on how to wear fabric masks safely, watch How to wear a fabric mask safely from World Health Organization (WHO):
+For a complete guide on how to wear fabric masks safely, watch another WHO video.

 Do We Really Need Masks?

-In 2020, possible exposure to Covid-19 is a constant concern.
+Possible exposure to diseases such as Covid-19 is a constant concern.

-Those in the medical profession face a much higher risk of exposure.
-However, even if you are not at a high risk for the illness, those around you very well may be.
+Medical professionals face a much higher risk of exposure.
+However, even if you are not at high risk for the illness, those around you very well may be.

 Sometimes, wearing a mask is the best way to keep others from getting sick.